moscript/click-n-extend/README.md

 To use it on your mogical website, just include this script.

     <script src="https://moscript.github.io/click-n-extend/click-n-extend.js"></script>
-Optionally, you can download and include the script.
+Optionally, you can download and host it yourself.